andre-hctulc/extensionrunner/README.md

 ## Features

--   Fetch files assets from extensions
 -   Import modules from extensions
 -   Display components from extensions
+-   Fetch files from extensions
 -   Shared state between modules and components

 ## Usage